PoojaChandrashekara/Multi-Armed-Bandit-Experiments/README.md

-# Multi-Armed Bandit Experiments
+# Reinforcement Learning Explorations with Q-Learning and Gradient Bandit Algorithms

-This repository contains Python code for exploring and comparing different Multi-Armed Bandit (MAB) algorithms.
-It includes implementations for:
+This repository contains Python code for implementing and simulating two reinforcement learning algorithms: Q-learning and the Gradient Bandit algorithm.

-- Epsilon-Greedy with various exploration strategies
-- Optimistic Initial Values
-- Gradient Bandit

 ## Key Features

-- Visualizes the performance of each algorithm in terms of accumulated reward.
-- Analyzes the impact of different hyperparameters on algorithm behavior.
-- Compares the convergence rates and final Q-value estimates of different algorithms.
+- **Q-Learning Implementation:** Explores how Q-learning learns action values in a multi-armed bandit setting.
+- **Gradient Bandit Algorithm Simulation:** Demonstrates the Gradient Bandit algorithm's ability to balance exploration and exploitation.
+- **Visualization of Results:** Plots accumulated rewards and average Q-values to visualize learning progress.

 ## Project Structure

 - `README.md`: This file provides an overview of the project.
+- `code.py`: Contains the Python code for the Q-learning simulation and gradient bandit simulation.
 - `requirements.txt`: Lists the required Python libraries.
-- `epsilon_greedy.py`: Contains code for the Epsilon-Greedy algorithm.

 ## Usage